josegonzalez/josediazgonzalez.com/_posts/2015-12-26-creating-a-generic-cakephp-skeleton.markdown

 [^1]: November 12, 2013 to be precise.

 [^2]: Our development staff is no better - and in fact worse as they should know better.
-The repository is still a lovely 300mb with images, binary blobs, etc. :)
+Pesky devs, if only I had a good alternative for them...

 [^3]: By the way, CloudApp is great.
 Our entire company uses it and I don't understand why anyone wouldn't.
 They even have a free tier, which is great of those times when I totally forget to renew my account...